Water – Suitable for Class A Fires

-**From 2025 there will be a total prohibition on the purchase, training, testing and application of AFFF and any remaining inventory should be managed as waste.
+**When the new restrictions arrive, there will be a total prohibition on the purchase, training, testing and application of AFFF and any remaining inventory will have to be managed as hazardous waste.
+In addition, if your total inventory of handheld AFFF Extinguishers exceeds 50 Kg you will be required to notify the EPA.
+Read More …

 Class A – combustible solids (paper, wood)